 Tin

 tin-symbol.gif (699 bytes) Tin is representative of Jupiter.
 It embodies wisdom, logic, education, maturity, and knowledge and is believed to be the metal of the sages and scholars.
 It is associated with mediation, balance and a philosophical view of life.
 This metal is also connected to prosperity and wealth.
-The popularity of tin dates to the Bronze Age, with civilizations worldwide making extensive use of it.
+The popularity of tin is dated to the Bronze Age with civilizations around the world making extensive use of it.

 Tin Metal